Successful completion of BA-1 College Modern Chinese History.

 This course surveys transformations in Chinese society in its transition from agrarianism to communist industrialism, with special focus on experiences of urban workers and their families at work and home, and in public.
-Specific topics examined include migration for work, the labor movement in the 1920s, changes in standards of living, gender relations, and the politicization of work under Nationalist and Communist regimes.
-Primary source documents, ranging from official reports to individual memoirs, augment readings in secondary historical literature.
+Specific topics examined include migration for work, the labor movement in the 1920s, changes in standards of living, gender relations, the politicization of work under Nationalist and Communist regimes, and Communist governance of industrial labor.

 Mode of instruction

 The final grade consists of the weighted average of all course components.
-A resit for the essay component is allowed if a student scores a non-passing grade (5,49 or lower) on the first attempt.
+A resit for the final exam is allowed if a student scores a non-passing grade (5,49 or lower) on the first attempt.

 Ta Chen, Chinese Migrations, with Special Reference to Labor Conditions.
 Washington: Government Printing Office, 1923.